Dr Shazia Choudhry, LLB (Hons) (Liv) Dip LP (York), PhD (Warwick), Solicitor of the Supreme Court (non-practising)

 Her work within the field of domestic violence and human rights has been recognised by invitations to speak internationally and by her advisory work and appointments.
 This has included giving evidence to an All Party Parliamentary Group hearing on Domestic Violence at the House of Commons (2015), her appointment as Specialist Adviser to the Joint Committee on the Draft Domestic Abuse Bill (2019) and to the Joint Parliamentary Committee on Human Rights Inquiry into Violence against Women (2014-15), acting as an expert evaluator for the European Commission, acting as an expert for the Council of Europe (including GREVIO) and acting as an expert consultant for the UNFPA.
 Amongst other advisory work she is a member of the Crown Prosecution Service’s Violence Against Women External Consultation Group and advises Women’s Aid on research, policy and training.
 Her recent research on the issue of child contact and victims of domestic abuse has been drawn upon by members of the judiciary, members of Parliament, the Victims Commissioner and the Home Affairs (Parliamentary) Committee.
 Available at: https://www.womensaid.org.uk/research-and-publications/domestic-abuse-human-rights-and-the-family-courts/.

-She is currently working with Dr Philippa Williams (Geography) as Joint PI on a British Academy funded project under the Heritage, Dignity and Violence Call: ‘Surviving Violence: Everyday Resilience and Gender Justice in Rural-Urban India.'
-The multidisciplinary project will be conducted over a 24-month period and draws on civil society -academic partnerships in 3 key states in India.
+She is currently working on two externally funded projects.
+The first, with Dr Philippa Williams (Geography) as Joint PI, is a British Academy funded project under the Heritage, Dignity and Violence Call: ‘Surviving Violence: Everyday Resilience and Gender Justice in Rural-Urban India.'
+The multidisciplinary project will be conducted over a 21-month period and draws on civil society -academic partnerships in 3 key states in India.
 It aims to address the gap between law, policy and access to support services and justice for domestic abuse victims in India and aims to inform evidence-based policy reform.

 - QLLM038 Human Rights of Women